 Empire’s End spans only the first few years of Paul’s ministry, giving us a hint of the development of some of the ideas of his letters.
 I think my biggest problem with this novel was simply that I didn’t like the character Jenkins gives to Paul.
 Although, from Acts and his letters, I’m not sure that Paul was an entirely likeable character, I found it hard to identify with him.
 So I’ll pass this book along to my younger brother; maybe he’ll enjoy it more than I did.

 Jerry B. Jenkins is the author of 186 books, including the best-selling Left Behind series.
 He’s also the founder of the Jerry Jenkins Writers Guild, offering support and courses for aspiring writers.
+Writers working on a book can grab his free guide on How to Write a Book: Everything You Need to Know in 20 Steps.
 He and his wife have three grown sons and live in Colorado.
 Find out more about his books or download his writing tips by visiting his website.

 “The best writers don’t explain history or spin tales, they show us our own hearts.
 This is what Jerry Jenkins has done in Empire’s End.” ~ Chris Fabry